Exercise Science, PhD

 Required non-credit course for graduate students in biomechanics.
 Intended to familiarize the graduate student with current ongoing biomechanical research at UNO and other institutions.
 The seminar will additionally include topics focusing on professional development, job and educational opportunities, and biomechanical methodologies.

-Prerequisite(s)/Corequisite(s): Must be a student in BMCH graduate program.
+Prerequisite(s): Must be a student in BMCH graduate program.
 Not open to non-degree graduate students.

 BMCH 8030 BIOSTATISTICS IN BIOMECHANICS I (3 credits)

 The focus of the course is to prepare students to understand and apply research and biostatistical methods needed in the design and analysis of biomechanical investigations.
 The major topics to be covered include research design and multiple linear regression.
-(Cross-listed with BMCH 9031)
+(Cross-listed with BMKI 9031)

-Prerequisite(s)/Corequisite(s): Graduate Standing in Biomechanics program or Department Permission.
+Prerequisite(s): Graduate Standing in Biomechanics program or Department Permission.

 BMCH 8100 NONLINEAR ANALYSIS FOR MOVEMENT STUDIES (3 credits)

-Prerequisite(s)/Corequisite(s): Instructor Permission.
+Prerequisite(s): Instructor Permission.

 BMCH 8106 BIOINSPIRED ROBOTICS (3 credits)